Roboy/ravestate/README.md

 After the conversation, check the Neo4j interface under `localhost:7474`.
 It should now contain some nodes!

-__Reminder: Whenever you use ravestate from the command line, activate the virtual environment first!__
+__Reminder: Whenever you use ravestate from the command line, source the virtual environment first!__

+#### Running your Telegram bot

+To test your telegram bot with a custom bot token in your `keys.yml`, just run `telegram_test.yml` instead of `generic.yml`.
+This will load the `ravestate_telegramio` module.

 #### Setting up PyCharm